democracyforwardaotearoanewzealand/introduction/README.md

 So I like to find better ways to understand things.
 And that's like a muscle.

-But only when a toddler walked up to me once did I really learn how to look at things.
+But only when my daughter walked up to me once did I really start to learn how to understand things.
 She walked up to me one and asked me calmly: "What happen?"

 I still laugh when I think about that moment.
 But I am also still impressed by the sheer simplicity of the question.
 Maybe both.
 So maybe these three simple questions can help us understand anything in a very fundamental way.
 And that these three questions might be all we ever need to understand anything: